Ren's Brain: Production

-John Kricfalusi and Richard Pursel wrote the outline of the episode at Spümcø, intended to air as part as the second season, but Kricfalusi was fired in 1992 and Pursel refused to be hired at Games Animation.
-Most of his outlines and loose plots were used by Games, save for individual rejected outlines like "Ren Seeks Help".
-Kricfalusi intended it to be the series' next cult classic, noting this when he reacted to the final product with no involvement from him in the home media release.
-"Ren's Brain" was the last to be used by Games, production being delayed from the third season to the fourth season.
+John Kricfalusi and Richard Pursel wrote the outline of the episode at Spümcø, intended to air as part as the second season, but Kricfalusi was fired in 1992 and Pursel refused his position at Games Animation following his termination from the network.
+Most of his outlines and loose plots were used by Games, save for individual rejected outlines like "Ren Gets Help" (which by itself was retooled by Nick as "Ren Needs Help!", though Kricfalusi would eventually save that idea for his future reboot series, Adult Party Cartoon, as "Ren Seeks Help").
+Kricfalusi intended this episode to be the next cult classic in the entire series in preparation for its home media release, noting this when he reacted to the fact that he had no involvement with the final product during completion following his termination from Nickelodeon in 1992.
+"Ren's Brain" was the last to be used by Games, with production being delayed from the second half of its second season, and then again restarting production in the beginning of the third season up until the near end of production of the fourth season.